 Seattle Family Law Attorneys

 The state of Washington has strict laws about a parent relocating a child.
 We represent parents with primary residential custody who want to move, as well as parents who do not want their child to relocate.
+Both Amanda DuBois and Lucia Ramirez Levias are experienced lawyers in this area.

 Washington courts mandate compliance with the Relocation Statute, so if you are the parent with whom the child resides the majority of the time and wish to relocate, don't take any chances.
 Do your homework before taking action.